ELABDELLAOUI-HAJAR/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 1-strncat.c : function that concatenates a string with a specific numbre of characters from the second string.
 2-strncpy.c : function similar to standard strncpy.
 3-strcmp.c : function similar to standard strcmp.
+4-rev_array.c : function to reverse an array of integers.